arupiot/pyudmi/README.md

 ## Intro

 This is a set of classes to help when working with UDMI.
-See https://github.com/faucetsdn/daq/blob/master/schemas/udmi/README.md
+See https://github.com/faucetsdn/udmi/blob/master/README.md

 There are currently seven classes representing the corresponding UDMI types:

 - Config
-- Discovery
-- LogEntry
+- Discover
 - MetaData
 - Pointset
 - Properties